kescardoso/yinnsound/README.md

 	- (4) Sunset https://unsplash.com/photos/I2YSmEUAgDY

 ### Acknowledgements
-- I received inspiration for this project from X
+- I received inspiration for this project from